madkind/cv/cv.md

 -  **Phone:** +36317810060
 -  **LinkedIn:** [https://www.linkedin.com/in/adam-kecskes-000870a4/](https://www.linkedin.com/in/adam-kecskes-000870a4/)
 ## Introduction
 I am an engineer who intuitively identifies which corners should be cut, then reasons for his decisions in detail.
+I believe that making timely decisions with incomplete information can be more advantageous than waiting for perfect clarity.
 I have the most fun when I get the opportunity to deeply immerse myself into problem-solving scenarios.
 Eager to acquire new skills to contribute effectively to our shared objectives, I am adept at making a positive impact, even in situations where predefined goals may pose challenges.
 I am seeking an environment where I can collaborate with motivated individuals and where performance is recognized and rewarded.
-### Technologies WILL REMOVE
-AWS, Python, Django, (No)SQL databases, React, Javascript, Selenium, Git, .NET, C#, Java, Kotlin, Docker, Kubernetes, Terraform
 ## Experience
 ### Senior Software Engineer
 **Ada Health** - June 2022 - Present